Snorkelling in Gozo: Clear Water, Limestone Coves and Mediterranean Light

 Ramla Bay (at the edges)

-While Ramla Bay is known for its red sand, snorkelling is best near the rocky edges rather than the central sandy area.
+While the beach of Ramla Bay is known for its red sand, snorkelling is best near the rocky edges rather than the central sandy area.

 Along the flanks, submerged rocks attract marine life and offer more visual interest than the open seabed.